-There are a number of different types of visas available for those wishing to travel to Ireland.
+There are several different types of visas available for those wishing to travel to Ireland.
 These include a short-stay visa, long-stay visa, transit visa, student visa, and business visa.
-In order to be completely eligible for an Irish visa, applicants must meet the requirements of the Irish Immigration and Protection Act 2015.
+To be completely eligible for an Irish visa, applicants must meet the requirements of the Irish Immigration and Protection Act 2015.
 Depending on the purpose of Irish travel and the duration of stay, applicants may be required to provide additional documents.

 Requirements to get an Irish visa

 The requirements for an Irish visa depend on the type of visa being applied for or you can take guidance from Investor Visa Ireland.
 Generally, applicants will need to submit a completed visa application form, a valid passport, two passport-sized photos, proof of payment, and the required supporting documents.
 The documents required may include proof of financial resources, proof of accommodation, a letter of invitation (for certain visas), and proof of travel insurance.